Logo

 How Sales Cloud and Service Cloud Salesforce Work Together

-Sales and Service Cloud Salesforc can complement each other to provide a smoother experience for both businesses and customers.
-While Sales Cloud focuses on managing leads and closing deals, Service Cloud takes care of ongoing customer support and service after the sale.
+Sales and Service Cloud from Salesforce can complement each other to provide a smoother experience for both businesses and customers.
+While Sales Cloud focuses on managing leads and closing deals, Service Cloud handles ongoing customer support and service after the sale.

 When both systems are connected: